Efficient Pulse-Excitation Techniques for Single Photon Sources from Quantum Dots in Cavities: Comparison of Weak Phonon Coupling with Polaron MEs

 The Lindblad terms are the same as those in the weak phonon coupling ME, and the polaron-renormalized system Hamiltonian $H'_S$ is

 which is similar to the weak phonon coupling $H_S(t)$, but with the polaron shift included in the system Hamiltonian, and the cavity and pulse strengths being attenuated by a factor $\B$.

 In Figure~\ref{fig1_S}, we compare the dynamics of a driven QD-cavity system using both MEs (Equations~\eqref{eq:wpme} and~\eqref{mep}).
 While the weak-coupling approach breaks down at high temperatures, for $T=4$ K (and even $T=15$ K) it remains highly accurate.
+We note that as we calculate two-time correlation functions using the ME solution via the quantum regression theorem, they can also be expected to agree at low temperatures for both weak phonon coupling and polaron approaches.